This page will give you some glimpses about my roots and the sources of inspiration from where Wider Embraces sprung.

 Big Heart of Humanity – The Journey Begins

 In May of 2011, I ended my apartment contract, got rid of my stuff and went out the door, free.
-But it all began in October the year before when I got my marching order during meditation.
+But it all began in October the year before when I received my marching orders during meditation.

 Before I left, I made one of my regular Eastern exhibitions with the theme The Activist and the Big Heart.